code-423n4/2023-01-canto-identity-findings/data/sakshamguruji-Q.md

 as we are performing the transfer prior to the checks .
 If $NOTE in future supports any hooks this might become a case for reentrancy too as there are no reentrancy guards too.

+There is one more occasion where this happens  , here https://github.com/code-423n4/2023-01-canto-identity/blob/main/src/CidNFT.sol#L187-L227 we transfer the nft first and then some states/mappings are updates , should have a reentrancy guard too just in case if conditions become favourable for a reeentrancy.

 Remediation:

 Perform the transfer after the checks.